polazarus/ocamlyices/README.markdown

     ocamlc -I +ocamlyices nums.cma ocamlyices.cma ...
     ocamlopt -I +ocamlyices nums.cmxa ocamlyices.cmxa ...

-_nums_ is required in order to handle GMP big integers as `big_int`, but recent versions of Ocaml should infer it automatically.
+`nums` is required in order to handle GMP big integers as `big_int`, but recent versions of OCaml should infer it automatically.

 Documentation
 -------------

-A documentation of the OCaml APIs is available [online][3] or locally in `doc/` provided you run this command:
+The documentation of [OCamlyices' API][api] is available online and can be build locally `doc/` by the following command:

     make doc

-For the rest, see the [Yices' official website][1].
+For the rest, see the [Yices' official website][yices].

 Also, three examples are also available in `examples/`.